 Our next stop is the house of Skeeter and Salome, two girls who are close in age but not sisters (Salome is Skeeter’s aunt).
 They live with Skeeter’s grandmother, who is Salome’s mother, and the two girls walk the 40 minutes to school together each day.
 Anne shows me evidence of other ways that Children Incorporated students benefit—their houses tend to have more necessities like mosquito nets and bedding.
 Because at school they’ve learned how to take care of themselves and their houses, they tend to bring that sense of order back home, keeping their houses neater and more organized than some of their neighbors’.

 Before we finish our voyage, we walk down a narrow path through a cornfield to the home of a primary school student and her family.
-Her mother has a large goiter on her neck that’s giving her trouble eating and talking, and the family doesn’t have enough money for even the simple surgery it would take to remove it.
+Her mother has a large goiter on her neck that’s giving her trouble with eating and talking, and the family doesn’t have enough money for even the simple surgery it would take to remove it.

 In many ways, this trip has been more difficult for me because of the deteriorated circumstances of so many of these children.
 But as always, I’m struck by the kindness and hospitality of everyone we meet.
-While we struggle to make sense of what feels like a hopeless battle against poverty sometimes, the students, families, and staff at Materi School for Girls continue to keep their heads up and their minds active.
+While we struggle to make sense of what feels like a hopeless battle against poverty, the students, families, and staff at Materi School for Girls continue to keep their heads up and their minds active.

 HOW DO I SPONSOR A CHILD IN KENYA?

-You can sponsor a child in Kenya in one of three ways – call our office and speak with one of our sponsorship specialists at 1-800-538-5381, email us at email@example.com, or go online to our donation portal, create and account, and search for a child in Kenya that is available for sponsorship.
+You can sponsor a child in Kenya in one of three ways – call our office and speak with one of our sponsorship specialists at 1-800-538-5381, email us at email@example.com, or go online to our donation portal, create an account, and search for a child in Kenya that is available for sponsorship.